suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Authenticated Manifests {#authentication-info}

-The suit-authentication-wrapper contains a list containing a [SUIT_Digest](#SUIT_Digest) and one or more cryptographic authentication wrappers for the Manifest.
-These are implemented as COSE_Mac_Tagged or COSE_Sign_Tagged blocks.
+The suit-authentication-wrapper contains a list containing a SUIT Digest Container (see [SUIT_Digest]) and one or more cryptographic authentication wrappers for the Manifest.
+These blocks are implemented as COSE_Mac_Tagged or COSE_Sign_Tagged structures.
 Each of these blocks contains a SUIT_Digest of the Manifest.
 This enables modular processing of the manifest.
 The COSE_Mac_Tagged and COSE_Sign_Tagged blocks are described in RFC 8152 {{RFC8152}}.
 The suit-authentication-wrapper MUST come before any element in the SUIT_Envelope, except for the OPTIONAL suit-delegation, regardless of canonical encoding of CBOR.
 All validators MUST reject any SUIT_Envelope that begins with any element other than a suit-authentication-wrapper or suit-delegation.

 A SUIT_Envelope that has not had authentication information added MUST still contain the suit-authentication-wrapper element, but the content MUST be a list containing only the SUIT_Digest.